henrik-w/Synkron/trunk/readme.txt

 	-----------------------------------
 	Download and install Squirrel Shell:
 		http://sourceforge.net/projects/squirrelsh/
-	Under WINDOWS, open the "Qt 4.3.x Command Prompt" from the Start menu, change directory to that of the Synkron source code and type:
+	Under WINDOWS, open the "Qt Command Prompt" from the Start menu, change directory to that of the Synkron source code and type:
-		build.nut
+		squirrelsh build.nut
 	Under UNIX/LINUX, change directory to that of the Synkron source code and type:
-		./build.nut
+		squirrelsh build.nut

 	2. Compiling manually
 	---------------------
-	Regardless of your platform, type in the following commands (it is assumed that you have already changed directory to that of the Synkron source code): qmake -config release
+	Regardless of your platform, type in the following commands (it is assumed that you have already changed directory to that of the Synkron source code): lrelease Synkron.pro
-		lrelease Synkron.pro
+		qmake -config release
 		make
-	(you can also use any other maketool, such as mingw32-make or nmake)
+	(under Windows, you'll probably need to use mingw32-make or nmake)

-When all is done, you may run the programme:
+When all is done, you may run the program:
 Linux/Unix: ./Synkron
 Mac OS X: open Synkron.app
 Windows: Synkron